 VCD#1048 Cha 10 Road Tan Tui

 The Spring Leg form (Tan Tui) is gaining well deserved attention by martial enthusiasts.
-We remember a time when Chinese style instructors were seriously considering eliminating it from curriculum.
+We remember a time when Chinese style instructors were seriously considering eliminating it from the curriculum.
 The Cha Tan Tui is considered the forerunner of all others.
 This one, though, has little interest as it is shown as a simplified version somewhat similar to the Shaolin Tan Tui.
 A few interesting points.
 The sets are done in pairs (for demonstration purposes).
 All roads are correct according to the written information on the form.
 Ms. Wang demonstates and Mr. Wang shows breakdowns.
 Of historical interest and cetainly respectable but not as nuanced as Tan Tui can be.

 VCD#1049 Cha Water Margin Form